-- 1. In addition to the variance criteria set forth in Section I of the Board of Health Regulations, an applicant may apply, and the Board of Health may grant a variance from this Section VI provided all the following minimum criteria for said variance are also met: - a) A satisfactory inspection by a licensed system inspector of all system components if the variance sought pertains to an existing system. - b) The proposed or existing leaching facility has a minimum of five (5) feet of separation between the bottom of the leaching facility and the highest groundwater level as determined in 310 CMR 15.103(3). - c) The proposed or existing leaching facility meets the minimum Title 5 requirements regarding setback distances for Soil Absorption Systems (SAS) as set forth in 310 C.M.R.
-15.211. - d) The existing system does not allow surface breakout of the wastewater. - e) The existing system does not require pump-outs in excess of two (2) times in a twelve-month period. - f) The Board of Health determines that the grant of the variance will not pose a risk to the public health, safety or the environment and meets all the variance requirements contained in Section I of the Truro Board of Health Regulations. - 2.
-All applications for variance must be accompanied by plans prepared by a qualified Professional Engineer or Registered Sanitarian and include all information required under 310 CMR 15.220. - 3.
-All application for variance shall include water quality analysis results from the on-site well at the locus property taken within one year of the date of application.
+- 1. In addition to the variance criteria set forth in Section I of the Board of Health Regulations, an applicant may apply, and the Board of Health may grant a variance from this Section VI provided the following minimum criteria for said variance are also met: - a) A satisfactory inspection by a licensed system inspector of all system components if the variance sought pertains to an existing system. - b) The proposed or existing leaching facility has a minimum of five (5) feet of separation between the bottom of the leaching facility and the highest groundwater level as determined in 310 CMR 15.103(3); and, - c) The proposed or existing leaching facility meets the minimum Title 5 requirements regarding setback distances for Soil Absorption Systems (SAS) as set forth in 310 C.M.R.
+15.211; and, - d) The existing system is not allowing surface breakout of the wastewater; and, - e) The existing system is not requiring pump-outs in excess of two (2) times in a twelve-month period; and, - f) The Board of Health determines that the grant of the variance will not pose a risk to the public health, safety or the environment and, further, meets all the variance requirements contained in Section I of the Truro Board of Health Regulations. - 2.
+All applications for variance must be accompanied by plans prepared by a qualified Professional Engineer or Registered Sanitarian and include all information required under 310 C.M.R.
+15.220. - 3.
+Expiration of variances shall occur after 24 months if the approved septic design has not been installed, or, at such time as determined by the Board of Health.